Can you use wallpaper in a bathroom?

 A good idea when you are thinking of putting wallpaper directly in a wet area is to add a buffer between the wet zone and the wallpaper.
 For example behind your sink; use tiles or stone for a splashback and wallpaper around that.
 This protects your wallpaper and will add to it’s longevity.

-You can seal the wallpaper with a coat of clear sealer paint.
-However when the time comes to change and remove it you have made an easy job very very hard.
+You can seal wallpaper with a coat of clear sealer paint.
+However when the time comes to change and remove it you have made an easy job very, very hard.